A photo of a man and a woman from the What is VISP video.

 For More Information About Getting the Right Test for HIV

-Contact your study coordinator at the HIV vaccine study site or the HVTN VISP Testing Service
+Contact your study coordinator at the HIV vaccine study clinic or the HVTN VISP Testing Service